sger/RustBooks/README.md

 Beginning with an introduction to Rust, you’ll learn the basic aspects such as its syntax, data types, functions, generics, control flows, and more.
 After this, you’ll jump straight into building your first project, a Tetris game.
 Next, you’ll build a graphical music player and work with fast, reliable networking software using Tokio, the scalable and productive asynchronous IO Rust library.

-Over the course of this book, you’ll explore various features of Rust Programming including its SDL features, event loop, File I/O, and the famous GTK+ widget toolkit.
+Throughout this book, you’ll explore various features of Rust Programming including its SDL features, event loop, File I/O, and the famous GTK+ widget toolkit.
 Through these projects, you’ll see how well Rust performs in terms of concurrency—including parallelism, reliability, improved performance, generics, macros, and thread-safety.
 We’ll also cover some asynchronous and reactive programming aspects of Rust.

 ### [Rust Quick Start Guide](https://www.amazon.com/Rust-Quick-Start-Guide-programming/dp/1789616700)

 <img src="https://images-na.ssl-images-amazon.com/images/I/41MPpgq643L._SX404_BO1,204,203,200_.jpg" width="120px"/>

-Get familiar with writing programs in the trending new systems programming language that brings together the powerful performance of low-level languages with the advanced features like thread safety in multi-threaded code.
+Get familiar with writing programs in the trending new systems programming language that brings together the powerful performance of low-level languages with advanced features like thread-safety in multi-threaded code.

 ### [Rust in Action](https://www.manning.com/books/rust-in-action)